 “4th International Conference on Climate Change: Sponsored by the Heartland Institute” (Conference Program - PDF), The Heartland Institute, May, 2010.
 Archived .pdf on file at DeSmogBlog.

 Brendan DeMelle.
 “Denial-a-palooza Round 4: 'International Conference on Climate Change' Groups Funded by Exxon, Koch Industries,” DeSmogBlog, May 13, 2010.

 “Co-Sponsors,” Third International Conference on Climate Change.
 Archived July 14, 2010.
 Archived .pdf on file at DeSmogBlog.

 “International Conference on Climate Change: Global Warming: Was It Ever Really a Crisis?”
 (PDF), The Heartland Institute, March 8-10, 2009, page 29.
 Archived March 7, 2010.

-"Our Development Partners," African Centre for Advocacy and Human Development.
-Accessed May, 2012.
+“Our Development Partners,” African Centre for Advocacy and Human Development.
+Archived June, 2012.

 - “African Centre for Advocacy and Human Development,” SourceWatch.